 Another important point to consider is whether you’ve rented the apartment or whether you own it.
 Of course, if you’re only a tenant, there is no point in investing in permanent solutions.
 They also tend to be more expensive.
 If you own the place, then it would be wiser to spend a bit more and soundproof the wall for good.
 This would be better for you than spending on soundproofing the wall multiple times.

-Some Cheap and Temporary Ways to Block the Noise (When Renting)
+Temporary Ways to Block Noise From Next Door

 Here, you will discover some remarkable, cheap and effective solutions for reducing noise coming through shared walls.
 They might also come in handy if you’re not in the position to invest too much in professional soundproofing methods.

 Rearrange the Furniture